-Maryland Federal District Court Judge Richard D. Bennett has approved a $38.2 million settlement with the named Plaintiffs in two class actions and a settlement class consisting of more than 10,750 policyholders of Banner Life Insurance Co. and William Penn Life Insurance Co. universal life insurance policies.
+Maryland Federal District Court Judge Richard D. Bennett has approved a $38.2 million settlement with named Plaintiffs in two class actions.
+He has also approved a settlement class consisting of more than 10,750 universal life insurance policyholders.
+Banner Life Insurance Co. and William Penn Life Insurance Co. were Defendants in the class actions.

 “We are pleased we were able to return these cost of insurance overcharges to the policyholders of Banner Life and William Penn,” Miles said.
 “Many life insurance companies have committed similar actions regarding improper cost of insurance (COI) increases, and we will continue to make every effort to recoup those costs for consumers and penalize the insurance companies.”